ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 * TODO: assume public repo in github will be used by readers
   * provide repo information earlier
 * TODO: add better use of punctuation
+* TODO: add explanation of why the job failed during first run of seedJob

 ## Introduction